Pip Blom

 Pip Blom is a Dutch indie band from Amsterdam.
 The band is named after lead singer Pip Blom.
-The band has released two full-length albums.
+The band has released three full-length albums.
 Their first album titled Boat was released in 2019.
 In 2021, Pip Blom released their second full-length album titled Welcome Break.
 The album received positive reviews.
+Their third full-length album is titled Bobbie and released on the 20th of October 2023.